gyng/webext-boilerplate/README.md

 - Due to the esbuild setup, the options entrypoint in `/dist/index-{somehash}.html` is manually copied over using at the package step using `copystatic.sh`.

 - To add new localisation strings, edit `_locales/en/messages.json`.
 Once done, run `yarn gen:tl-key` to create TS typedefinitions for you new i18n keys for typechecking.
+To check, run `d:locale:ja` (create new scripts in `package.json` as needed).

 - CSS can be bundled by importing the css and the adding a reference to it in the code (eg, `import a from "./a.css"; console.log(a);`)